Tails86/greplica/README.md

 - The -D, --devices option is not supported and no support is planned.
 All inputs are handled as file streams only, and there is no way to adjust this.
 - Context cannot be given as raw number -NUM.
-- The -T, --initial-tab option currently doesn't work as well as it does in grep.
 - The Python module `re` is internally used for all regular expressions.
 The inputted regular expression is modified only when basic regular expressions are used.
 See --help for more information.

-## Development Roadmap

-Future planned work includes the following:

-- Fix tab option

 ## Contribution